DFE-Digital/apply-for-teacher-training/README.md

 For docker compose to make the necessary environment variables available in the container at run time they must be declared in the relevant docker-compose.yaml file, of which there are three.

 * [docker-compose.yml](./docker-compose.yml) - Variables that are required for local dev and the docker image build phase in azure only should be defined the *environment* section in this file.
 This will in general only be for the database.
-* [docker-compose.override.yml](./docker-compose.override.yml) - This file is used exclusively for local development and imports variables from the .env file so no further changes are required here.
+* [docker-compose.override.yml](./docker-compose.override.yml) - This file is used exclusively for local development.
+No further changes are required here.
 * [docker-compose.azure.yml](./docker-compose.azure.yml) - This file is exclusively used in the Azure devops pipeline.
-Any environment variables required in the Azure build/deployment need to be delcared in the *environment* section of this file. **You should only declare the environment variable here, not its value.** The only exception to this is where we need to map variables due to the use of protected variable names, e.g. Rails SECRET_KEY_BASE.
+Any environment variables required in the Azure build/deployment need to be declared in the *environment* section of this file. **You should only declare the environment variable here, not its value.** The only exception to this is where we need to map variables due to the use of protected variable names, e.g. Rails SECRET_KEY_BASE.

 #### <a name="documentation-env-vars-azure-devops"></a>Azure Hosting (DevOps pipeline)